dotnet/dotNext/README.md

     1. Introduced [DotNext.IO](https://www.nuget.org/packages/DotNext.IO/) library with unified asynchronous API surface for .NET streams and I/O [pipelines](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines).
 This API provides high-level methods for encoding and decoding of data such as strings and blittable types.
 In other words, if you want to have [BinaryReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.binaryreader) or [BinaryWriter](https://docs.microsoft.com/en-us/dotnet/api/system.io.binarywriter) for pipelines then welcome!
     1. Ability to obtain result of [task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1) asynchronously when its result type is not known at compile-time
     1. Implementation of distributed lock based on Raft consensus algorithm
+    1. Fast hexadecimal string conversion to `Span<byte>` and vice versa

 Version 1.x is still supported and maintained because I want to keep .NEXT available on .NET Framework 4.8.
 However, backports of new features from 2.x to 1.x are very unlikely.